 Custom Report Permissions are for enabling Metabase reports.
 You can enable those reports that are needed by your users.

-Users with Manage permission here will be able to access and use the Merge Tool, including running duplicate searches and manually merging Contact records, and review addresses, phone numbers, and email addresses that Virtuous has flagged for review.
+Users with Manage permission here will be able to access and use the Merge Tool, including running duplicate searches and manually merging Contact records, and reviewing addresses, phone numbers, and email address that Virtuous has flagged for review.
 Users without this permission will not see the Data Health icon at all in their menu.
 NOTE: Once merged, two Contact records cannot be unmerged, so it is advised to limit this permission only to a small group of power users.

 - Manage Plain Text Emails - Allows users to create and edit Personalized Email Templates.
 Note that this only restricts template management; any user can send an email using a Personalized Email Template.

 - Subscribe Contact Individuals - Users with this permission can add Individuals to existing Lists.